ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-What did one snowman say to the other snow man?
-Do you smell carrot?
+Some people say that I never got over my obsession with Phil Collins.
+But take a look at me now.

 [
-Sun Jun 29 00:33:09 UTC 2025
+Mon Jun 30 00:31:32 UTC 2025
  ]